By Ally Mark, AAAF Intern

 Claiming our political power

 Slowly but surely, we are breaking into the national, mainstream discourse.
-On Tuesday, the December debate admitted its only candidate of color to the stage – and it wasn’t Cory Booker or Julian Castro.
+The December Democratic debate admitted its only candidate of color to the stage – and it wasn’t Cory Booker or Julian Castro.
 Andrew Yang, king of universal basic income and the Yang Gang, just squeaked over the polling threshold to join six other (white) candidates.

-The media usually likes a good Cinderella story, but Yang’s success comes in spite of some pretty heavy media bias: Yang has been dismissed, even mocked, by commentators and left out of MSNBC’s graphics.
+The media usually likes a good Cinderella story, but Yang’s success comes in spite of some pretty heavy media bias: Yang has been dismissed, even mocked, by commentators and excluded from MSNBC’s TV graphics.
 AAPI candidates still have to fight harder to be taken seriously but we have to fight, because no one is going to do that work for us.

-On Wednesday, I attended a panel discussion about AAPI in public service, put on by the newly-formed Congressional Korean American Staff Association.
-It felt very timely, given all that has happened recently.
+I recently attended a panel discussion about AAPI in public service, hosted by the newly-formed Congressional Korean American Staff Association.
+It felt very timely, given all that has happened lately.
 The panelists reminded me not only about why I was there, in the stark white halls of Congress, but also why it was important that I was there.
-Guest of honor Congresswoman Grace Meng stressed to the largely-AAPI attendees that our voices and our issues will not be represented in the rooms where things happen, unless we show up to advocate.
+Guest of Honor Congresswoman Grace Meng stressed to the largely AAPI attendees that our voices and our issues will not be represented in the rooms where things happen, unless we show up to advocate.
 Our vote and our voices do matter, more than ever.
 Let’s not let anyone forget that in 2020.